Sara Issaoun

 • Astronomers Image Magnetic Fields at the Edge of M87’s Black Hole EHT Press Release

-• Shadow of black hole M87* is wobbling (press release for EHT M87 monitoring paper) Press Release
+• Shadow of black hole M87* is wobbling Radboud Press Release

-• Corkscrew-shaped jet appears near black hole in Virgo constellation (press release for EHT 3C279 paper) Press Release
+• Corkscrew-shaped jet appears near black hole in Virgo constellation Radboud Press Release

 • 2020 Einstein Medal awarded to the Event Horizon Telescope Collaboration.
 Announcement